 To switch our bodies from digesting the “easy-accessible sugars” to burning fats (and keep our energy more balanced throughout the day), we may need to change our eating habits:

 - limit our eating moments to three main meals (breakfast/lunch/dinner).

 - have healthy main meals, that are saturating and energy-efficient,

-To maintain balanced energy levels throughout the day, we should include more healthy fats and minimize fast carbs or sugars in our main mails.
+To maintain balanced energy levels throughout the day, we should include more healthy fats and minimize fast carbs or sugars in our main meals.
 A good main meal will keep us saturated long enough, until the next main meal.
 We should limit ourselves to a maximum of three eating moments per day.
 Also, avoid caloric fluids in between the main meals.
 Non-caloric drinks, such as water and unsweetened tea or coffee (without milk) can be taken throughout the day.
-This will help us not to take frequent snacks, not even after diner when we are watching TV or relaxing.
+This will help us not to take frequent snacks, not even after dinner when we are watching TV or relaxing.

 Nowadays our agendas are filled with things to do for our jobs, household, family, and social life.
 And busy traffic, phones, e-mails, social media, and daily news are triggering our brains with non-stop impulses, from the moment we wake up until the moment we get back to our beds to sleep.
-For optimal digestion, switch off from screens, phones, and other stressors when you are eating.
+For optimal digestion, switch off screens, phones, and other stressors when you are eating.
 Take the time to eat!
-Breathe slowly, take smaller bites and chew well.
+Breathe slowly, take smaller bites, and chew well.
 Having a meal when we are in the relaxed modus, will optimize the uptake of the nutrients.